 Sightings of apparitions can be disconcerting and even frightening to the average person.
 If you see a ghost, do the following:

-- Seek out non-paranormal explanations.
-In some cases there are physical causes for what appears to be paranormal activity.
+In some cases, there are physical causes for what appears to be paranormal activity.
 Some of these causes may actually be dangerous, so it is important you rule out things like electrical problems and high levels of carbon monoxide.

-- Set your boundaries.
-Tell any spirits that this is your home and they are frightening you and their children.
+Tell any spirits that this is your home, and they are frightening you and your children.
 Ask them to respect your boundaries by not bothering children or pets, or by not bothering you while you sleep.

 If you have an experience you believe is an encounter with a ghost, treat the spirit respectfully as you would any other living human being.
 If persistent activity frightens you, seek help from qualified investigators or psychic mediums.
 If, on the other hand, your encounter with a spirit is a one-time thing, you'll have a great story to share for the rest of your life.